 You can find national holidays here.
 If you’ve got a brand with a specific theme, consider looking up additional, fun holidays.
 For example, Best Friend Day may be the perfect holiday to market your refer-a-friend program.
 Say you’re an apparel company and you have a line of clothes that feature cats on them.
 Why not market yourself on International Cat Day in August?
 There are tons of fun holidays to feature.
 For more of these quirky holidays, HubSpot has a list for you to check out!

 3. View historical industry metrics from the prior year

 This is where MailCharts is unmatched in terms of email data.
 Say we’re planning our calendar for apparel for August 2020.
-We’ll pull reports from August 2019 to see what terms were trending for premium brands.
-In this case, we pulled the popular terms by premium brands from August 2019 for ApparelIn addition to popular terms, cadence throughout the month and promotional rates are a great metric for reference, too!
+We’ll pull reports from August 2019 to see what terms were trending for brands in the MailCharts Index.
+In this case, we pulled the popular terms by brands from August 2019 for ApparelIn addition to popular terms, cadence throughout the month and promotional rates are a great metric for reference, too!
 Take, for example, Apparel’s August 2019 calendar.
 In this MailCharts report, we’re able to see sending behavior in a calendar view as well as the promotional rate throughout the month.
 In 2019, the promotional rate started to increase towards the end of the month due to Labor Day being the first weekend of September.

 4. While you’re at it, view MoM data, too!

 If you’re not a seasonal brand, MoM is also extremely helpful in building your next month’s calendar.
 Similar to YoY, you can take a look at what your industry was sending recently and the popular send times and promotional rate/type of promotion.
 For example, our promotions report shows the average promotional rate for a category and the percentage of brands using percent off vs. dollars off: